Ghost Brigade (band)

-Ghost Brigade were a six-piece melodic death metal band from Finland, formed in 2005 and disbanding in 2020.
+Ghost Brigade were a six-piece alternative metal band from Finland, that formed in 2005 and disbanded in 2020.

 History

 Formation and Guided By Fire (2007)

-Ghost Brigade was formed in 2005 by former members of the melodic death metal band Sons of Aeon (Wille Naukkarinen and Tommi Kiviniemi), the stoner metal band Sunride (Wille Naukkarinen, Veli-Matti Suihkonen and Janne Julin) and the death metal band Paraxism (Manne Ikonen).
+Former members of the stoner rock band Sunride (Wille Naukkarinen, Veli-Matti Suihkonen and Janne Julin) and Zerocharisma (Manne Ikonen and Tommi Kiviniemi) formed Ghost Brigade in 2005.

-They recorded several songs which were gathered in a demo, released in 2006.
+They recorded four songs that were gathered in a demo, released in 2006.

-The following year, they started to record several songs such as "Along The Barriers" and "Horns", which led to the band deciding to record their first proper studio album, Guided By Fire, with their "house engineer" Mikko Poikolainen.
+The following year, they started to record several songs, such as "Along The Barriers" and "Horns", which led to the band recording their first proper studio album, Guided By Fire, with Mikko Poikolainen.

-It was released on 17 September 2007 via Season Of Mist as a digital download and later reissued in 2012 in a clear vinyl edition.
+Season Of Mist released it on 17 September 2007 as a digital download, later reissued in 2012 in a clear vinyl edition.

-It was the first album of the band to feature Aleksi Munter, the keyboardist of the melodic death metal band Swallow The Sun and the only to feature Fredrik Nordin, the vocalist of the stoner metal band Dozer as guest vocals.
+It was the band's first album to feature guest member Aleksi Munter, the keyboardist of melodic death metal band Swallow The Sun, and the only to feature Fredrik Nordin, vocalist of stoner metal band Dozer, on guest vocals.

-The band went on tour with Insomnium in Finland to promote the album between April and October 2007.
+The band toured with Insomnium in Finland to promote the album between April and October 2007.

-Isolation Songs (2009-2010)
+Isolation Songs (2009–2010)

 Two years after Guided By Fire, Ghost Brigade released their second album, Isolation Songs, on 3 August 2009 via Season Of Mist.
-The second album was produced by Antti Malinen.
+Antti Malinen recorded and mixed the second album.